 If the absence is for more than two weeks this is considered a suspension under ESOS requirements and the student must request a suspension of studies prior to taking this leave of absence.

-TAFE South Australia considers the following reasons as valid for a student seeking a suspension of studies:
+TAFE South Australia considers the following reasons as valid for a student seeking a deferral/suspension of studies once they have commenced studies in Adelaide:

 - compassionate and compelling circumstances out of control of the student and may have an impact on course progress